fleischr/CarbonEmissionsNFTDesign/README.md

 Emissions NFT as a token bound account can hold balances of other tokens - used to represent the present cost/profit or the financial liability/asset of the given set of carbon emissions

-## Alternate representations
+## Emissions NFT Alternate representations

 Every emissions NFT have alternate verifiable representations as verifiable credential (VC) documents and zero knowledge proofs

 The emissions NFT shall provide functions that offer on-chain verifiability for the VC documents and zero knowledge proofs

-Alternate representations may offer additional data characteristics not represented in the NFT itself
+Alternate representations may offer additional data characteristics not represented in the NFT itself that are otherwise likely to be found in private data storage (ex: SAP)

 Alternate representations can be persisted permanently on blockchains (ex: IPFS, transactions hashes) or other data sources - but this is not required